-In 2016, Project Bread invested in more than 300 community food programs in nearly 100 Massachusetts communities—including food pantries, community meal programs, food vouchers at health centers, summer meals for kids, subsidized CSA shares, community farm and gardens, and food rescue programs.
+In 2017, Project Bread invested in more than 260 community food programs in more than 90 Massachusetts communities—including food pantries, community meal programs, food vouchers at health centers, summer meals for kids, subsidized CSA shares, community farm and gardens, and food rescue programs.

 SNAP benefits provide food insecure people with increased buying power at the grocery store.
 SNAP also boosts local economies.
 Research shows that $1 of SNAP benefits actually generates $1.70 of economic activity in a community.